AnOddDoorKnight/OVSXmlSerializer/Readme.md

 ## Attributes

-Here are a few attributes that uses in its own `OVSXmlSerializer` namespace.
+Here are a few attributes that uses in its own `OVS.XmlSerialization` namespace.
 Note that `System.Xml.Serialization` will be converted automatically if needed.

 1. `[XmlIgnore]` Ignores the field completely